-We welcome university/high-school students, teachers, professors and researchers.
-We will arrange visits to nuclear plants, interviews, meetings, as well as permission to enter the exclusion zone in cooperation with local people, municipal governments, TEPCO, JAEA for groups of ten or more participants.
-Please contact us via our contact form or at email@example.com to request an arrangement.
+We welcome university students, teachers, professors and researchers from overseas for group tours.
+We will arrange visits to nuclear plants, interviews, meetings, as well as permission to enter the exclusion zone in cooperation with local people, municipal governments, TEPCO, JAEA.
+One group should be of ten or more participants.
+Please contact us via our contact form or at firstname.lastname@example.org to request an arrangement.

 We are neither anti-nuke nor pro-nuke.
 We want to carefully look back what happened and is happening

 Visits to Daiichi, Daini or JAEA are available only for group of ten or more participants.
 Booking three months before your visit is advised.